 The first day of school is quickly approaching, and we would like to share more details about how Westside Montessori School will maintain COVID-19 safety as we open for the school year.
 According to Public Health authorities, the new variants of the coronavirus (delta and lambda) have become increasingly significant.
 As a result, we have decided that WMS will retain many of the measures for in-person learning that were in place during the 2020-21 school year.
 We will remain ready to shift to more or less restrictive safety measures based on the course of the pandemic in the coming weeks and months.
 Read more about the essential measures in place by viewing our 2021 WMS Handbook COVID-19 Revision below:

 Westside Montessori continues to monitor the COVID-19 situation, and to protect our community as best we can, we adhere to the CDC Guidance for COVID-19 Prevention in K-12 Schools.
-We were requiring masking for students enrolled in Elementary through Middle School grade levels,” but the CDC recently updated their guidelines.
+We are following a mask optional policy for students enrolled in Elementary through Middle School grade levels,” but the CDC recently updated their guidelines.
 They include the following:

 “Due to the circulating and highly contagious Delta variant, CDC recommends universal indoor masking by all students (age 2 and older), staff, teachers, and visitors to K-12 schools, regardless of vaccination status.”

 We understand that it is difficult to explain what is going on to our youngest community members and even more challenging to enforce full compliance for this new guideline.
 We are strongly encouraging that we all give our best effort to protect our community and we have found that what is practiced at home is more easily repeated in the school setting.
 We think this article from KidsHealth will help.
 We will also have masks at the front office in support of this effort if you need one for yourself or your child.

 We greatly appreciate your help in supporting our ongoing efforts to safeguard our community during this challenging time.